Iretha/design-patterns/src/com/smdev/creational/object_pool/object-pool.md

 - ReusablePool - manages the reusable objects

 ## Pros:
-- To boost the performance of the system
+- To boost the performance
 - To reuse a costly resource (fewer objects are created)
+- To control (limit) GC by limiting the number of instances and keeping them "in use"

 ## Cons:
 - You should take care of the pool and the number of the allocated objects
-- All allocated objects will be kept in the memory all the time (even if they are not needed)
+- All allocated objects will be kept in the memory (even if they are not needed)
 - It can be a potential bottleneck of your system
 - Violates GC best practices, that objects should not be referenced if they are no longer used (objects should live short)

+**Don't use the Object Pool Design Pattern, if you are not 100% sure, that there is no other way to achieve your goal!**

 ## How to recognize it?
 When you call a creational method and you always receive one of few instances.

 ## How can be improved?
-- You should use a Singleton for the Pool and Factory for creating new instances.
+- You should use a Singleton for the Pool.
-- You can implement a "growable" object pool or a pool with a limited number of instances.
+- You can implement a "growable" object pool and/ or a pool with a limited number of instances
-- You must be sure that the number of objects won't "grow" forever.
+- You must ensure that the number of objects won't "grow" forever

 ## Scenarios

+* When you have to control the number of instances

-* When you create too many network connections
+* When you have to create often network connections

-* When you create too many database/ datasource connections
+* When you have to create often database/ datasource connections

-* When you often have to read connect to some external resource
+* When you have to connect often to some external resource

-* When you create to many threads
+* When you have to create often new threads

-* In games to avoid GC and to improve user experience
+* In games, to avoid (to try to control) GC in order to improve user experience (by keeping the number of instances low and "in use").

 ### Example 1

-We are going to implement a thread-safe connection pool.
+We are going to implement a thread-safe connection pool with limited number of connections in use (5 max).

 [Source Code](https://github.com/Iretha/ebook-design-patterns/tree/master/src/com/smdev/creational/object-pool)